What is Irony? Four Types of Irony + Examples

-To create feelings of fear or suspense
+To build fear and suspense

-To create sympathy for a character
+To elicit sympathy for a character

 To create comical situations